kedacore/keda/SECURITY.md

   - All pull requests (PRs) are using CodeQL to scan our source code for vulnerabilities
   - Dependabot will automatically identify vulnerabilities based on GitHub Advisory Database and open PRs with patches
   - Automated [secret scanning](https://docs.github.com/en/enterprise-cloud@latest/code-security/secret-scanning/about-secret-scanning#about-secret-scanning-for-partner-patterns) & alerts
+- The [Scorecard GitHub Action](https://github.com/ossf/scorecard-action) automates the process by running security checks on the GitHub repository.
+By integrating this Action into the repository's workflow, we can continuously monitor the project’s security posture.
+The Scorecard checks cover various security best practices and provide scores for multiple categories.
+Some checks include Code Reviews, Branch Protection, Signed Releases, etc.

 KEDA maintainers are working to improve our prevention by adding additional measures: